imxade/Svelte-template/posts/composition-over-inheritance/page.md

 ---
-title: Why Composition Over Inheritance ?
+title: Why Composition Over Inheritance?
 description: Some thought on why to avoid inheritance
 date: '2024-10-19'
 tags: